ukoethe/simple-STORM/storm/README.txt

 To run the program with default parameters: storm.exe input.sif To display a short help: storm.exe --help

+If you want to debug the program using gdb you have to but "R CMD" before the usual syntax ("R CMD gdb storm").

 As a test you can run the algorithm on the TestImage: storm testSif_4_16_30001.sif out.png --coordsfile=outCoords.txt diff out.png testReference.png